 Listen to more instrumental music from Explosions in the Sky on: Spotify, iTunes, YouTube or their Website.

 10. God Is An Astronaut – A Moment of Stillness

 These guys are an Irish post-rock band that brilliantly mixes electronic music and elements of space rock.

 If you love guitar-infused sonic landscapes then A Moment of Stillness is sure to blow you away with its sonic guitar wizardry.

 Listen to more instrumental music from God Is An Astronaut on Spotify, iTunes, YouTube or their Website.

 What Gets You In The Zone?

-You can listen and subscribe to my full playlist of Flow State Instrumentals on Spotify.
+You can listen and subscribe to my full playlist of Flow State Music Instrumentals on Spotify.

-What are your favorite instrumental album?
+What are your favorite instrumental album for getting in the flow state?
 Let everyone know in the comments.